-Cliffs at Etretat, Monet, 1885 The exhibition was arranged thematically by subject-matter - still life, landscape, genre scenes, the female figure, orientalism and the exotic and portraits - offering an overview of the principal preoccupations of French nineteenth-century painters.
-SUBSCRIPTION INCREASE In order to keep the society's funds in surplus going forward, at the meeting of the Executive Committee on 1 October, the decision was taken to raise the annual subscription by $\mathfrak{L}5.00$ per annum to $\mathfrak{L}45.00$ from 1 May 2013.
+Cliffs at Etretat, Monet, 1885 The exhibition was arranged thematically by subjectmatter - still life, landscape, genre scenes, the female figure, orientalism and the exotic and portraits - offering an overview of the principal preoccupations of French nineteenth-century painters.
+SUBSCRIPTION INCREASE In order to keep the society's funds in surplus going forward, at the meeting of the Executive Committee on 1 October, the decision was taken to raise the annual subscription by \pounds 5.00 per annum to \pounds 45.00 from 1 May 2013.
 No action need be taken by the majority of members who pay their annual subscription - and indeed for events - by direct debit.
 Those who continue to pay by cheque or by standing order should revise their instruction to ensure that £45.00 is received when the subscription falls due on 1 May.
 Direct debit forms are available from the office.
+Please take this as the formal notification of an increase in the subscription rate.

+Ian Barlow Hon Treasurer

+THANKSGIVING RECEPTION

-Please take this as the formal notification of an increase in the subscription rate. lan Barlow Hon Treasurer THANKSGIVING RECEPTION 2012 saw an innovation - a Thanksgiving reception held by generous invitation of Sir Paul and Lady Judge in their penthouse apartment of The Panoramic, just north of Vauxhall Bridge.
+2012 saw an innovation - a Thanksgiving reception held by generous invitation of Sir Paul and Lady Judge in their penthouse apartment of The Panoramic, just north of Vauxhall Bridge.
 Lady Judge is a member of the Programme Committee.

 Lady Judge and Pilgrims' President Admiral Lord Boyce The view from the 18th floor of the Panoramic is truly stunning, with a magnificent view of London.
 By night this equals or even surpasses the Manhattan skyline.
 Pilgrims and their guests were able to take in the marvellous spectacle, adding to the general enjoyment of the evening.
-NEW DESIGN PILGRIMS' TIE www.pilgrimsociety.org.